 Using Computers to Take Exams

 It is up to your professor to decide whether to let students type their scheduled exams on computers.
 If a professor gives you that option and you elect to use that method of writing your exam, you must use the approved exam software.
 The Bowen School of Law furnishes the exam software to you free of charge.
 You are encouraged to download and experiment with the software to see if you want to take your exams that way.
-This policy does not apply to courses with take-home exams or papers.

 To use the computer typing option, you will have to comply with the following requirements each semester: